-Before the beginning of the 19th century, the pub was called The Old Jerusalem, but the owners transferred the name and the story from the warehouse because it was too good and too famous a name to let die.
+Before the beginning of the 19th century, the pub was called The Old Jerusalem, but the owner William Barker renamed the pub after an infamous resident who owned a warehouse around the corner from the pub.

-Bentley had been quite a dandy in his youth, but following the death of is fiancée, he refused to clear up or clean anything.
+Bentley had been quite a dandy in his youth, but following the death of his fiancée, he refused to clear up or clean anything, including himself.

 His house, shop and warehouse became so filthy that he became a celebrity of dirt.
 Any letter addressed to The Dirty Warehouse, London, would be delivered to Bentley.
 He stopped trading in 1804 and died in 1809.
 The warehouse was later demolished.